The Writing and Musings of a Southern-Fried Earth Angel

 Monday, April 5, 2010

-I'm so fat even my panties are tight.
+I've gained so much weight, even my panties are tight.
 And I refuse to go buy bigger panties.
 I did invest a couple of bucks in the next-size-up jeans a while back.
-But at the rate I was going, even those were getting tight.
+But at the rate I was gaining, even those were getting tight.

-The violets are blooming.
-Ahhh, the violets are blooming.
+Ahhh, violets.
 Such a simple little flower, and a bane to those inclined to manicured lawns.
 But being a country girl at heart, violets are one of my favorites.
 Maybe because, like the daffodil, they are a harbinger of warmer days.

 My walk today was a short one, but tomorrow I'll have more time to explore and take in the sights.